Saturday, January 18th

 The Yachats Community Presbyterian Church, also known as the Church of the Agate Windows, will offer a brief talk about the story behind the amazing six large panels of agates located in the sanctuary of the church.
 The church is located on 7th Street just to the west of the Yachats Commons.

 During the weekend a variety of demonstrations will take place in Room 7 of the Commons.
-These will include the art of making cabochons and the age-old art of flintknapping.
+These will include the art of making cabochons and wire wrapping.

-George Mazeika of Coast Range Designs will be on hand to demonstrate cabochon making and the wire weave.
-Wire wrapping is a very popular jewelry-making technique whose basics are easy for beginners to use.
+George Mazeika of Coast Range Designs will be on hand to demonstrate cabochon making.

 The Mohs Hardness Scale